teroqim/the-ios-dugout/code-conventions.md

 Put at least one empty line between blocks, @ directives, etc. Exceptions:
 - No space between a pragma mark and the first method in that group.
 That makes it a bit easier to see what methods belong together when collapsing all methods.
-- No space between comments and the code it documents.
+- No space between a comment and the code it documents.
 */
 @implementation MyClass